pollen-robotics/reachy-2021-docs/content/SDK/first-moves/arm/index.md

 >>> 0.0
 ```

-> **IMPORTANT** We recommand you NOT to change these values.
-When you want to make movements with Reachy, it's better to replay recorded trajectories or to work with the [**goto() function**](http://localhost:1313/reachy-2021-docs/sdk/first-moves/arm/#goto-function).
+> **IMPORTANT** We recommend you NOT to change these values.
+When you want to make movements with Reachy, it's better to replay recorded trajectories or to work with the [**goto() function**](https://pollen-robotics.github.io/reachy-2021-docs/sdk/first-moves/arm/#goto-function).

 #### pid